 “Physical activity, Mayo Clinic claims, “stimulates various brain chemicals that can leave you feeling happier and more relaxed than you were before you worked out”

 10. Practice Relaxation Exercises

 When you experience anger, try deep breathing exercises, meditation or yoga.
 Figure out what works best for you.

 You can use Resperate to guide you through deep breathing exercises and within 15 minutes you may discover a very calm you.
 Listening to music can also work or write in a journal.

 11. Know When You Can’t Do It Alone

 There are so many life experiences that inevitably cause anger and at times uncontrollable levels.
 Losing a loved one, illness, getting fired and divorce are just a few common life events that can cause severe levels of stress and anger that lingers for a long time.

-Resources on High Blood Pressure and Anger used for this article
+Additional Resources On High Blood Pressure And Anger

 RESPeRATE is the only non-drug, FDA-Cleared device for lowering blood pressure naturally.
 It is clinically proven, doctor recommended and has no side effects.